danielgafni/dagster-ray/README.md

  - build an image with the local `dagster-ray` code
  - start a `minikube` Kubernetes cluster
  - load the built `dagster-ray` and loaded `kuberay-operator` images into the cluster
- - install the `KubeRay Operator` in the cluster with `helm`
+ - install `KubeRay Operator` into the cluster with `helm`
  - run the tests

 Thus, no manual setup is required, just the presence of the tools listed above.
 This makes testing a breeze!

 > [!NOTE]
-> Specifying a comma-separated list of `KubeRay Operator` versions in the `KUBE_RAY_OPERATOR_VERSIONS` environment variable will spawn a new test for each version.
+> Specifying a comma-separated list of `KubeRay Operator` versions in the `PYTEST_KUBERAY_VERSIONS` environment variable will spawn a new test for each version.

 > [!NOTE]
 > it may take a while to download `minikube` and `kuberay-operator` images and build the local `dagster-ray` image during the first tests invocation